klabacka-lab/BAM_comparative_genetics/README.md

     * Expecting the protein to be fairly well conserved amongst different taxa, though less and less the farther back in phlyogenetic distance we reach
     * Expecting the protein to be highly conserved just in Enterobacterales

+* e_coli_farm.py takes a multiple sequence alignment FASTA file and "farms" the alignment for anything not present in a given species (default for this project is Escherichia coli)
+  * Removes all columns not represented by target species (eliminates gaps in target species)
+  * Writes farmed sequences to new FASTA file